dvikan/simple-parts/README.md

 # Simple Parts

-*PHP: The Simple Parts*

-Surprisingly simple components!
+Simpler components for building applications

 These components are intentionally simpler than usual.

 I suggest that you read each component in its entirety.

-The name is inspired by Crockford's book *Javascript: The Good Parts*.

-## Why?
+### Why?

 Mostly as a personal learning exercise.
 The initial motivation was to create a framework like Slim, only slimmer.

 Other reasons:

-* We dislike depending on an endless amount of third-party packages
+* I dislike depending on an endless amount of third-party packages
-* We dislike the endless amount of upgrades for third-party packages
+* I dislike the endless amount of upgrades from third-party packages
-* We dislike monitoring third-party packages for vulnerabilities
+* I dislike monitoring third-party packages for vulnerabilities
-* We dislike learning existing frameworks
+* I dislike learning existing frameworks
-* We dislike general-purpose frameworks
+* I dislike general-purpose frameworks
-* We are less exposed to a [supply chain attack](https://blog.sonarsource.com/php-supply-chain-attack-on-composer)
+* I am less exposed to a [supply chain attack](https://blog.sonarsource.com/php-supply-chain-attack-on-composer)
 * Smaller and simpler components have less defects and vulnerabilities
-* We suffer from the NIH-syndrome (not-invented-here)
+* I suffer from the NIH-syndrome (not-invented-here)

-All code resides under `dvikan\SimpleParts` and in case of failure throws `SimpleException`.
+All code resides under the `dvikan\SimpleParts` namespace and in case of failure throws `SimpleException`.

+### Requirements

+* `php 7.3`
+* `ext-json`
+* `ext-mbstring`
+* `ext-curl`
+* `ext-pdo`

-## Installation
+### Installation

 `composer require dvikan/simple-parts`